Netflix/vector/README.md

 ## Disclaimer

-This is the first release of Vector.
-As such, expect to find bugs and issues.
-We count on your support to find and report them!

-Vector is under constant development and new versions should be released often. **Use the stable branch for a stable version**.
+Vector is under constant development and new features should be released often.
+Bugs and issues are expected.
+We count on your support to find and report them! **Stick to releases for a stable versions.**

 ## Getting Started